AT-Publishing/website/_glossary/bart.md

 #### The Inverse Bart formation

 Sometimes referred to as "traB".
-Alernative name would be "poop and scoop".
+Alernative name would be "poop and scoop", but this one is not used as much anymore.

 {% amp700cloud {{page.image[1]}} %}